inferno-framework/inferno-framework.github.io/docs/getting-started/inferno-cli.md

 The `inferno execute_script` CLI command can be used to execute complex Inferno runs from the command line which are specified in [script configuration files](/docs/advanced-test-features/scripting-execution#creating-script-configuration-files).
-When running the command, optionally specify the path to a specific configuration file or a pattern identifying multiple scripts to run in serial.
-By default, all `.yaml` files defined under the test kit's `execution_scripts` folder will be executed.
+When running the command, optionally specify the path to a specific configuration file or a pattern (in quotes) identifying multiple scripts to run in serial.
+When no pattern or file is specified, all `.yaml` files defined under the test kit's `execution_scripts` folder will be executed as if the pattern `"execution_scripts/**/*.yaml"` was provided.

 Scripts are executed against the local running Inferno instance by default (both background services and the test kit must be running).
 Execution can be performed against a remote Inferno instance by providing